jreisinger/docs/data/notes/sec/basics.md

 * what are your (most valuable) assets => data and compute resources identification and classification ([asset management](https://danielmiessler.com/blog/continuous-asset-management-security/))
 * what are most probable attacks and attackers (threat actors) targeting those assets
-* estimate where are the major risks - impact x probability (risk assessment)
+* estimate where are the major risks (something bad that could happen) - impact x probability (risk assessment)
 * public cloud brings shared responsibility - identify your responsibilities
 * educate other engineers - they should know the security basics